 An unmissable highlight of China’s southwest, ‘Hutiao Shah’, as the TLG is known in Mandarin, ranks among the deepest canyons in the world, with walls rearing 3,720m (12,434ft) from the frothing, grey-brown waters of the Jinsha River to the snowy summits of the Haba Shan range.
 Our guide will lead us to a viewpoint high above the gorge, and down by the water, where we’ll gain a vivid sense of the river’s awesome power.

 Featured on ancient scroll paintings, Ming porcelain vases and the modern 20-Yuan note, the Karst mountains of Guangxi province rise at surreal gradients from the limpid green waters of the Li River – a landscape that has for centuries epitomized the exotic grandeur of southern China’s rural heartland.
-Gateway for this much visited region is the city of Guilin itself, a pleasant provincial capital of tree-shaded boulevards and parks.
+Gateway for this much visited region is the city of Guilin itself, a pleasant provincial capital of tree-shaded boulevards.

 Lasting 3–4 hours in summer (or 4–5 hours in the dry season), the trip along the Li River to Yangshuo reveals the full grandeur of the region’s karst hills, depicted in countless Chinese ink drawings and scroll paintings over the centuries.
 On arrival, you’ll have time to shop for souvenirs along the village’s bustling West Street before being transferred to your hotel on the outskirts.
 You may, however, be tempted back into town after nightfall to see the extraordinary Liu San Jie Lightshow (optional – additional costs apply) – a typically Chinese extravaganza featuring a cast of hundreds.